 While it isn’t an in-depth study of one part of the Bible, it offers an easy-to-read general overview that’s perfect for new believers or anyone who doesn’t really understand how the different parts of the Old Testament and New Testament fit together.

-Sound interesting?
-Learn more and grab your copy of “Seamless” here.
+If you are looking for easy-to-ready Bible study books for women, learn more and grab your copy of “Seamless” here.

 “Book” Bible Studies for Women